contentacms/contentajs-graphql/README.md

 This includes all the nested relationships at all levels.
 This leaves everything ready for the user to start selecting fields for the response.</p>
 <h3 id="examples">Examples</h3>
+<p>Imagine you have these top level fields in your GraphQL query.</p>

 ```graphql
 type Query {